 Botley West Solar Farm

-Developers are proposing to establish a large scale solar energy generation scheme to the west of Oxford within the districts of West Oxfordshire, Cherwell and the Vale of White Horse.
+Developers are proposing to establish a large solar farm to the west of Oxford within the districts of West Oxfordshire, Cherwell and the Vale of White Horse.

 The scale of the proposal is so significant, that it cannot be determined by the district councils through a normal planning application process.
 The proposed solar farm would be considered as a Nationally Significant Infrastructure Project (NSIP).
 These are projects of certain types, over a certain size, which are considered by the Government to be so big and nationally important that permission to build them needs to be given at a national level, by the Government.

 Instead of applying to the local authority for planning permission, the developer must apply to the Planning Inspectorate for a different permission called a Development Consent Order (DCO).

 As a host authority, West Oxfordshire District Council will be closely involved in the decision making and examination process for this scheme, but will not make the final decision.

 The developer is responsible for setting the timetable and consultation process for this project.

 Further information on the project can be found on the developer’s project website: